 This course provides a systematic review and basics of algebra with the utilization of programmed materials so that each student progresses at his/her own rate.
-It is designed for those students who have completed DEVM 098-099 satisfactorily but are not ready to go on to MATH 101 based on their ASSET test score.
-Placement as deemed necessary by DEVM 098/99 instructor or academic counselor.
+It is designed for those students who have completed DEVM 098-099 satisfactorily but are not ready to go on to MATH

+101 based on their ASSET test score.
+Place into DEVM100 or completing DEVM099. ⊒